Projekt-arbete/Control-Aire-1.0/README.md

 # Control-Aire-1.0 #

 #### Control Aire 1.0. detects and measures temperature, humidity, pressure and gas with a component called BME680.
-In idle mode, the product displays real-time clock and in active mode, it shows measurement of air quality.The measurement data will be sent via the Wi-Fi module to the ThingSpeak channel where registered data is stored in the form of graphs.
+In idle mode, the product displays real-time clock and in active mode, it shows measurement of air quality.
+The measurement data will be sent via the Wi-Fi module to the ThingSpeak channel where registered data is stored in the form of graphs.
 The user can thus access stored data from any smartphone or computer. ####

 [ThingSpeak channel for Control Aire 1.0](https://thingspeak.com/channels/1222961)